SL911-x/Inssist-Extension-Cracked/README.md

 # How To Install Insist Pro Crack?
 1. Extract The Zip File
 2. Go to chrome://extensions/ and check the box for Developer mode in the top right.
-3. Go back to the chrome://extensions/ page and click the Load unpacked extension button and select the unzipped folders for your extension to install it.
+3. Go back to the chrome://extensions/ page and click the Load unpacked extension button and select the unzipped folder then install both extensions.